digiampietro/arduino-manifest/README.md

 ## Arguments

 file1 file2 ... filen
-: Arduino source files, usually ".ino" or ".h" files
+: Arduino source files, usually ".ino" or ".h" files.
+If the argument list is empty, it reads source files from the standard input.